aenfield/Data512/a1_datacuration/README.md

 # README: DATA 512, A1: Data curation

 ## Goal
-The goal of this project is to show that I can "demonstrate that [I] can follow best practices for open scientific research in designing and implementing your project, and make your project fully reproducible by others: from data collection to data analysis."
-I'll do this by pulling data for, wrangling, and analyzing data about the amount of monthly English Wikipedia traffic from January 1, 2008 through September 30, 2017.
+The goal of this project is to "demonstrate that [I] can follow best practices for open scientific research in designing and implementing [my] project, and make [my] project fully reproducible by others: from data collection to data analysis."
+I'll do this by pulling data for, preparing/wrangling, and analyzing data about the amount of monthly English Wikipedia traffic from January 1, 2008 through September 30, 2017.

 The instructions for this assignment are documented [on the course wiki](https://wiki.communitydata.cc/HCDS_(Fall_2017)/Assignments#Step_1:_Data_acquisition).